sarinakofman/DynamicMemoryAllocator/README.md

 Computer Systems Semester Project, Stern College for Women, Yeshiva University, Fall 2021
 By: Sarina Kofman

-This project is an implemntation of a dynamic memory allocator in C programming language.
+This project is an implementation of a dynamic memory allocator in C programming language.

 This code has been adapted from the following resources:
 - http://www.sunshine2k.de/articles/coding/cmemalloc/cmemory.html